-Launched earlier this year, the Generation Know website is a safe haven for young girls to ask questions related to their bodies (for instance, "Can I swim when I'm on my period?") and ha womanhood to pass on to the next generation.
+Launched earlier this year, the Generation Know website is a safe haven for young girls to ask questions related to their bodies (for instance, "Can I swim when I'm on my period?") and have answers posted by a team of ambassadors.
+There are also projects for teens and young adults to get involved in, such as "Change the message" where older girls can post tips or a positive message about womanhood to pass on to the next generation.